World War II Studies, MA

 Atomic Bomb, D-DAY, Greatest Generation, Holocaust, Pearl Harbor, Rosie the Riveter, WW2, WWII, World War II, history

-Through advanced interdisciplinary study, students in the MA program in World War II studies explore the causes and effects of World War II; the global nature of the conflict; the evolution of governance and political systems; and human responses to conflict, violence and genocide.
+Through advanced interdisciplinary study, students in the Master of Arts program in World War II studies explore the causes and effects of World War II; the global nature of the conflict; the evolution of governance and political systems; and human responses to conflict, violence and genocide.
 Program coursework also helps students contextualize current events through study of the war's historical, political and cultural legacies.

 30 credit hours including the required capstone course (WWS 597)